ofenrohr/ksquares/src/alphaDots/README.md

 ### Stage Three

-Data is generated like in Stage Two and additionally offers a value output for models like AlphaZeroV6 and up.
+Data is generated like in Stage Two but the policy is not saved as an image but as a vector of lines.
+StageThree additionally offers a value output for models like AlphaZeroV6 and up.
 The value is designed to approximate the chance of winning the game where 1 means winning and -1 means losing the game.
 It is calculated by playing the game to its end and then evaluating the number of